-It is noted that the proposed development site is located 4.4 km from the Cork Harbour SPA and is located adjacent to existing urban developments.
+It is noted that the proposed development site is located 3.9km from the SPA boundary and is located adjacent to existing urban developments.
 This area is subject to noise disturbance and light pollution from existing residential developments.
 During the construction stage, there may be short-term increases in disturbance, but it will not be significant in the context of existing noise levels.
 During operation, noise levels will return to preconstruction levels.